The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 Incidentally, these “objective signs and symptoms of intoxication” are all listed on a pre-printed DUI arrest form called Form 5.2.5.
 This form is used by the CHP, the Los Angeles Police Department (LAPD), and other local law-enforcement agencies.8 Using Form 5.2.5, an officer can simply “check off” that you displayed these signs / symptoms, without further elaboration.

-A skilled DUI lawyer can defend you against DUI charges, including VC 23152(a) charges, by addressing the “innocent” explanations that could have led to those signs.
+We defend you against DUI charges by addressing the “innocent” explanations that could have led to those signs.
 For instance,

 - allergies,